Geylang International FC: Renamed as Geylang International

-2016 – Present
+New club chairman

 Weeks after the 2015 S.League season ended, it was announced that Ben Teng would replace Leong Kok Fann as club chairman.
 Ben Teng and his new management committee (comprising mainly Singaporeans who have worked in Dubai/Abu Dhabi previously) set about to revamp the club by recruiting young players from the disbanded LionsXII and Courts Young Lions, anchored by seasoned players such as Daniel Bennett and Indra Sahdan.
 Four players, Hairul Syirhan, Yuki Ichikawa, Nor Azli Yusoff and Shawal Anuar from the 2015 season were retained.
 In line with the club's philosophy of promoting young players from within, four Prime League players were promoted to the senior team (one was subsequently released to Young Lions at the request of FAS).
 The new 2016 squad also featured returning former Geylang Prime League players such as Stanely Ng, Amy Recha and Taufiq Ghani.
 Former Singapore international and championship winner with the 2001 Geylang team, Hasrin Jailani, was appointed as head coach.
-His team mate from the 2001 winning team, Mohd Noor Ali, was appointed as assistant head coach and Prime League coach.
+His teammate from the 2001 winning team, Mohd Noor Ali, was appointed as assistant head coach and Prime League coach.
 In its first S-League away match of the 2016 season against title favourites Tampines Rovers, the Eagles recovered from an early 2–0 lead by the hosts to lead 2–3 before an 86th-minute equaliser by the hosts.
 Geylang International finished 5th out of the 9 teams competing in the 2016 S league.